Signed Into Law

 Which agencies enforce HB3062?

-HB3062 is enforced by Texas Higher Education Coordinating Board and Public Institutions of Higher Education (Internal Compliance).
+HB3062 is enforced by Public Institutions of Higher Education (Internal Compliance) and Texas Higher Education Coordinating Board (THECB).

 Q

-The compliance urgency for HB3062 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3062 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q